Where is your office?

 My office is conveniently located at the following address:

 1329 E Kemper Rd.
 Suite 4228 Cincinnati, OH 45246

 Can I use insurance?

 Yes.
-If you have United, Optum, UMR, Medical Mutual, Anthem, or BlueCross/Blue Shield, I will be in network and your benefits will apply.
+If you have United, Optum, UMR, Medical Mutual, Aetna, Anthem, or BlueCross/Blue Shield, I will be in network and your benefits will apply.

 Insurance companies require a mental illness diagnosis, which becomes part of your medical record.
 Most clients do not meet criteria for a mental disorder, and they prefer to retain control of their personal information.